PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 ## Ensuring a mathematically controlled comparison

-If you followed the tutorial, then you were likely confused and disappointed in our negative autoregulating transcription factor *Y*.
+If you followed the tutorial, then you were likely  disappointed in our second cell and its negative autoregulating transcription factor *Y*.
 The figure below shows a plot of *Y* particles for the two simulations.

 ![image-center](../assets/images/nar_unequal_graph.PNG){: .align-center}
 A comparison of the number of *Y* particles across two simulations.
 In the first cell (shown in red), we only have upregulation of *Y* by *X*, whereas in the second cell (shown in yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.